willykurmann/uCapture-Backend/README.markdown

 uCapture-Backend
 ================
-This project is the Rails 3 backend used in the uCapture-Android-Frontend proof of concept You can find the frontend project [here](https://github.com/jairok/uCapture-Android-Frontend)
+This project is the Rails 3 backend used in the uCapture-Android-Frontend proof of concept<br/>
+You can find the frontend project [here](https://github.com/jairok/uCapture-Android-Frontend)

 Requirements